mittwald/cli/README.md

 FLAGS
   -p, --mysql-password=<value>  the password to use for the MySQL user (env: MYSQL_PWD) -q, --quiet                   suppress process output and only display a machine-readable summary.

+SSH CONNECTION FLAGS
+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
+  --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used

 DESCRIPTION
   Connect to a MySQL database via the MySQL shell